chipfunk/vpnr/README.md

 ## Run the service

+To start the service in listening-only mode, please run

    	vpnr start --keyfile YOUR_PRIVATE_KEY_FILE

+The VPN will be ready to accept incoming connections from other nodes, but it will NOT announce itself on the network nor will it open any connections.

 ## P2P

-In order to participate in a P2P-network network-connections to other participants must be made.
+In order to participate in a P2P-network connections to other participants must be made.

-### Discovery

-#### mDNS / Multicast-DNS / zeroconf

-Broadcast service-announcements via [mDNS](https://datatracker.ietf.org/doc/html/rfc6762) on local network

-	--enable-mdns=true

-Default value: false

-#### UPnP / Universal plug'n'play

-Manage automatic port-forwarding on router

-	--enable-upnp=true

-I have not seen my router deleting old forwarding-entries.
-In such a situation it can be a good idea to combine this option with a statically assigned IP-address and port.

-	--listen-addr SOME-IP-ADDRESS
-	--listen-port SOME-PORT-NUMBER

-Default value: false

-#### DHT / Kademlia

-Distributed-Hash-Table

-	--enable-dht=true

-Default value: false

 ### Connectivity